workalendar/workalendar/CONTRIBUTING.rst

 Getting ready
 #############

-You'll need to install ``workalendar`` dependencies beforehand.
+You'll need to install ``calendra`` dependencies beforehand.
 What's great is that you'll use virtualenv to set it up.
 Or even better: ``virtualenvwrapper``.
-Just go in your working copy (cloned from github) of workalendar and type, for example::
+Just go in your working copy (cloned from github) of calendra and type, for example::

-    mkvirtualenv WORKALENDAR
+    mkvirtualenv CALENDRA
     pip install -e ./